 The Ritz-Carlton Hong Kong gym

-The gym is opened up 24 hours a day and is full of all the equipment you’d need for a solid work out.
+The gym is opened up from 6 AM to 10 PM everyday and is full of all the equipment you’d need for a solid work out.
 I frequented the gym every day during my stay and it rarely got very packed.
 The gym isn’t as big as I thought it might be but it’s still a good-sized gym for considering the size of the hotel.

 While I did most of my workouts early in the morning when it was dark, I did enjoy some workouts during the day.
 This side of the building doesn’t face the main downtown area but it’s still a nice view that you get so I recommend trying to fit in your workouts when there’s some day light so you can enjoy the view.